dbrattli/Fable.Reaction/docs/fable.elmish/mvu.rst

 * **Update**, a pure function that produces a new model based on a received message and the previous model

-In addition, Elmish Streams also have a stream that transforms the "stream" of messages.
+In addition to the normal MVU architecture, Elmish Streams also have a stream that transforms the "stream" of messages going from the view to the update function.

-* **Stream**, a function that takes the message stream and produces a new (transformed) message stream.
+* **Stream**, a function that takes the current model and the message stream and produces a new (transformed) message stream.
 Note that this also replaces the need for Elm(ish) commands (Cmd) since the stream is free to produce any messages (out of thin air), transform, filter, time-shift messages or combine side-effects such as web requests (fetch) etc.